 They say no one ever regrets a wild swim, but with the temperature of the water off Scotland you certainly won’t forget it.
 However if you do brave it, the beaches off Scotland are perfect for swimming, you will certainly feel refreshed!
 Here are some of my favourite places to wild swim in Scotland:

 - Harris and North Uist, The Outer Hebrides – with clear turquoise waters, soft sands, and shallow depths, you won’t be able to resist swimming off the beaches of Harris and North Uist.
-My favourite beaches are Hushinish and Seilbost.
+My favourite beaches is Hushinish.

 - Achmelvich Beach, Assynt – one of Scotland’s most famous beaches, and it is no wonder, all of Lochinver and Assynt beaches in the far north of Scotland have clear blue water, and white sands.